VRajaneesh/Employee/employee_app/README.md

 - Dockerized backend and frontend for easy deployment
 - Comprehensive docstrings and inline documentation for maintainability

+## New Features (Week 3)
+- Environment-specific configuration with `.env.dev` and `.env.prod`
+- Secure secret management and `.gitignore` for sensitive files
+- Improved error handling and validation for all endpoints
+- Angular Material UI integration in frontend
+- Docker Compose setup for full-stack deployment
+- Expanded API documentation and example calls

 ## Tech Stack
 - Python 3
 - Flask